kothiyayogesh/NLP-Playground/README.md

 	![NLP Vs NLU](/Images/NLU-and-NLP.jpg)

 - Why NLP is hard?\
 	Human language is special for several reasons.
-Understanding human language is considered a difficult task due to its complexity, ambiguity, variability and unexpected input like yypos, grammar, spelling mistakes and faulty pronunciations can make natural language understanding and processing even more difficult.
+Understanding human language is considered a difficult task due to its complexity, ambiguity, variability and unexpected input like typos, grammar, spelling mistakes and faulty pronunciations can make natural language understanding and processing even more difficult.

 - [Text Preprocessing](https://github.com/kothiyayogesh/NLP-Playground/tree/master/Concepts/Text%20preprocessing)
 - Text to Features